can3p/can3p.github.io/_posts/2018-05-31-on-writing-common-lisp-blog-client.md

 ```

 `cl-arrows` rocks again there.
 What happens is that we get a list of
-all markdown files in the folder, remove any files that exist in
+all markdown files in the folder, remove any files that exist in the
 database, parse the reminder, kick out all files that do not contain
 the mentioned field and retrieve filenames back from `filename` slot
 in resulting `<post-file>` objects.
 Not that performant, I know, but
-it doesn't really matter on a this scale and my main aim was
+it doesn't really matter on this scale and my main aim was
 correctness and readability, not speed.

 Once we have a list, we need to have a pretty printer for it and it
 should be similar for all the cases.
-At this point in time I decided
+At this point in time, I decided
 to test my defmacro-fu and came up with a macro, that looks like this:

 ```common_lisp